jtoguntoye/Devops-projects-documentation/AWS Solution for a 2-company Website Using Reverse Proxy Technology Project -15.md

     the user data

   - Create an AMI from the instance
+  - Create a Nginx target group of Instance type.
+Targets in the Nginx target groups will be accessed by the external Load balancer.

   - Prepare a launch template from the AMI instance
   - From EC2 Console, click Launch Templates from the left pane
     - Choose the Nginx AMI